kayy-armani/kayy-armani/README.md

 # Introduction

-Hello and welcome to my website!
+Hello and welcome to my portfolio!
 My name is Kenneth Amaning, I am 21 years old an I am currently enrolling on a Software Engineering course at the University of Kent.
-I have a Year in Industry requirement on my course, hence why I have decided to gain work experience at Commonwealth Secretariat, in order to improve my CV, and therefore better my chances of achieving a placement at the end of the next academic year.
+I have a Year in Industry requirement on my course, hence why I have decided to gain work experience at The Commonwealth Secretariat, in order to improve my CV, and therefore better my chances of achieving a placement at the end of the next academic year.

 ## Areas of Study